asyncapi/ts-nats-template/examples/simple-request/README.md

 ## How to run this example

-Before running this example make sure you setup a reply handler so when the example is making the request it will receive a reply.
+Before running this example, make sure you set up a reply handler so that when the example is making the request, it will receive a reply.

-To run this example using:
+To run this example, use:

 ```sh
 npm i && npm run start